Anatomy of The Argan Fruit & Its Socioeconomic Impact

 Its middle layer is an extremely hard shell preserving the last inner layer which may contain up to 3 almond-shaped Argania Spinosa kernels used for making the 100% pure Argan oil.

-The Argan fruit fall from tree in the months of July and August.
+The Argan fruit fall from trees in the months of July and August.

 The ripening process of the Argan fruit changes its color and feel from the olive-like green fleshy fruit into yellow, then finally into a reddish dark brown dry fruit, and takes between 1 & 2 weeks in time, depending on the weather.